NicolasR/CKSDev-for-Visual-Studio/README.md

 ### How ?

-I took the 2013 sources and updated it to make it work with Visual Studio 2019.
-All tests have been made on Visual Studio 2019 Community and Enterprise Edition.
+I took the 2013 sources and updated it to make it work with Visual Studio 2019 and Visual Studio 2017.
-However, this version should work with Visual Studio 2017 too (and maybe 2015).

 ### Compatibility

-This version is compatible with following versions:

 Version | Compatibility
 ------------ | -------------
+Visual Studio 2017 Community | :interrobang:
-Visual Studio 2017 | :interrobang:
+Visual Studio 2017 Enterprise | :interrobang:
+Visual Studio 2019 Community | :interrobang:
-Visual Studio 2019 | :heavy_check_mark:
+Visual Studio 2019 Enterprise | :interrobang:

 ### Minimum Framework